- PAIN

 but inferior lexicographer I beg to submit that it is the first.

-n.
-In international affairs, a period of cheating between two periods of fighting.
+- n.
+In international affairs, a period of cheating between two periods

 O, what's the loud uproar assailing